mkenney/docker-devenv/README.md

      devenv [-t TARGET] [-p PATH] [-c] [command]

 # DESCRIPTION
      The devenv utility is used to manage mkenney/devenv docker containers to create a consistent bash-based shell environment.
-To detach from an instance, simply detach from the `tmux` session (`:detach`)
+To detach from an instance, simply detach from the 'tmux' session (':detach')

 # OPTIONS
      Command modifiers and alternate data inputs.
 Most commands take their own arguments.

          -h, -?
              Show the command usage screen